top of page

 IMG_5878.jpg

-Elizabeth was born and raised in a small village in Tanzania.
-After losing her parents at a tender age, she had no one to take care of her needs.
-This is why she got married at age 14.
-She is now a single mother of 5 children.
+Salome was born and raised in a small village in Tanzania.
+After losing her parents at a young age, she had no one to care for her, leading her to marry at just 14.
+Now, she is a single mother of five children.

 our PARTNERS.